CI/CD Pipeline Sanity Check

 - Fail fast: Put cheap checks (lint, unit tests) early.
 Run pipelines as soon as you can, either on branches or PRs, avoid breaking

-. - Log everything: Debugging without logs is like fixing a car blindfolded while holding a hyperactive hamster.
+main. - Log everything: Debugging without logs is like fixing a car blindfolded while holding a hyperactive hamster.
 If a riddle appears in the form of an error message, add some logs to help the next tortured soul (might be future-you).

 - Automate recovery: Auto-retry flaky steps, but always with limits.